larsbs/vimterial_dark/README.md

 # Vim Vimterial Dark Colorscheme

-A vim color scheme based on [Material Theme Darker](http://equinusocio.github.io/material-theme).
+A dark vim color scheme based on [Material Theme Darker](http://equinusocio.github.io/material-theme).
 Improved for web development.

 > See also a variation of this color scheme based on atom [vimtom](https://github.com/larsbs/vimtom)
 > See also a lighter variation of this color scheme [vimterial](https://github.com/larsbs/vimterial)